 Conflict of Interest Advisory Committee (CIAC): a committee comprised of five members recommended by the Faculty Senate Executive Committee and appointed by the President of the Faculty Senate.
 The CIAC shall serve as an advisory body to the University administration on conflict of interest issues, and shall also hear appeals of decisions in conflict of interest cases.
 (See also in Policy 151.1.)

-Family: any member of the Investigator’s immediate family, including spouse, parents, siblings, and children.
+Family: any member of the Investigator’s immediate family, including spouse, domestic partner, parents, siblings, and children.

 Financial Conflict of Interest (FCOI): a Significant Financial Interest (SFI) that the University reasonably determines could directly and significantly affect the design, conduct or reporting of NDSU research.